Publishing a book today is easy with self-publishing services that are generally offered for free online.

 “The website contains slogans about helping authors, “tell their story” by “letting the experts guide them,” etc.”

-“In exchange for your name, email, and phone number, you can download a free publishing guide.”
+“In exchange for your name, email address, and phone number, you can download a free publishing guide.”

 “Expect a call later on that same day, before even opening the guide.”